Human-Wildlife Conflict Prevention

 The Canadian Wildlife Service’s brochure titled Canada Geese and Farms suggest habitat modification as a mitigation measure.
 The brochure suggests that the farmer “focus efforts on the area between cultivated land and ponds or other wetlands.
 Create natural barriers of trees, brush and shrubs around ponds, wetlands and streams.
 If you have a pond, avoid creating islands or peninsulas which are ideal nesting sites for geese.”

-Organizations, such as GeesePeace, have formed to provide conflict resolution measures where geese and people are in conflict.
-GeesePeace is dedicated to building better communities though innovative, effective, and humane solutions to wildlife conflicts.
+Organizations, such as GeesePeace provide conflict resolution measures.
+GeesePeace is dedicated to building better communities though innovative, effective and humane solutions to wildlife conflicts.

 Double-crested Cormorants

-Double-crested Cormorants are native colonial waterbirds.
-In the late 1800s and early 1900s cormorant numbers were dramatically reduced because of persecution by fishers and others who killed the birds.
-As a result of protection, cormorant populations began to recover, reaching approximately 900 nesting pairs in the early 1950s, but impact from toxic chemicals such as DDT again reduced their numbers to 125 nesting pairs in 1973.
+Double-crested Cormorants are native waterbirds who nest in colonies.
+Numbers were dramatically reduced in the late 1800s due to hunting.
+As a result of protection, cormorant populations began to recover in the early 1950s, but impact from toxic chemicals such as DDT again reduced their numbers to 125 nesting pairs in 1973.

-Animal Alliance has joined with a coalition of organizations to stop the continent-wide lethal management of cormorants
+Animal Alliance has joined with a coalition of organizations to stop the continent-wide lethal management of cormorants.
+The ongoing slaughter of cormorants in Ontario is especially troublesome.

 Coyotes

-From the time Europeans settled North America, coyotes have been persecuted because of conflicts, including preying on livestock.
-Coyotes have thrived despite organized attempts made to eradicate them in the first half of the 20th century.
+From the time Europeans settled North America, coyotes have been persecuted.
+They have thrived despite organized attempts to eradicate them in the first half of the 20th century.
 Governments offered bounties and funded extensive coyote “control” programs.
 Farmers even poisoned dead livestock and left them for the coyotes to eat.

-Animal Alliance has worked to reduce human-coyote conflicts through education and non-lethal intervention programmes, specifically in communities that are experiencing conflict, such as Sarnia, Toronto and Ottawa.
+Animal Alliance has worked to reduce human-coyote conflicts through education and non-lethal intervention programmes, specifically in communities such as Sarnia, Toronto and Ottawa.

-Stanley Gehrt is an associate professor at Ohio State University and has been studying coyote behavior in urban Chicago for over 12 years.
-Gehrt found that “urban coyote populations are much larger than expected; that they live longer than their rural cousins in these environments; and that they are more active at nighttime than coyotes living in rural areas.” (click here for the January 2009 article) As a coyote expert, he has written about human-coyote conflicts and how they can be resolved.
-A document titled Urban Coyote Ecology and Management provides an excellent overview of coyotes and conflict resolution possibilites.
+Stanley Gehrt, an associate professor at Ohio State University, has been studying coyote behavior in urban Chicago for over 20 years.
+As a coyote expert, he has written about human-coyote conflicts and how they can be resolved.
+A document titled Urban Coyote Ecology and Management provides an excellent overview of coyotes and conflict resolution possibilities.

 In spite of our recommendations, in November 2009, Saskatchewan introduced a coyote bounty, paying residents $20 if they produced four paws of a killed coyote.
 In February 2010, the government announced 18,000 coyotes were killed, about one half of their target number.